h585660/Arbeidsmarked-status/README.md

 # 🇳🇴 Norwegian Job Market Status 📊

-Welcome to my React app that tracks the status of available jobs in Norway by sector! 🚀
+Welcome to my React app that displays the status of available jobs in Norway by sector! 🚀

 ## Motivation